UNCG Athletics Article Page

 |Position:||Senior Associate AD & Senior Woman Administrator|

-Jody Smith is in her seventh year as the associate athletic director for compliance and senior woman administrator at UNCG in 2017-18.
+Jody Smith is in her ninth year as the associate athletic director for compliance and senior woman administrator at UNCG in 2019-20.
 Her primary areas of oversight include men’s soccer, women’s soccer, softball and baseball.
 Smith serves on numerous Southern Conference and NCAA committees while having oversight on the UNCG compliance department.

 Under her guidance, the softball program won the Southern Conference regular season championship and the baseball program won the SoCon Tournament championship in 2017, earning its first trip to the postseason since 1997.

-Smith has over 15 years of compliance experience, including previous stops at Wake Forest, Arizona State and Florida International.
+Smith has more than 15 years of compliance experience, including previous stops at Wake Forest, Arizona State and Florida International.
 She was a championships administrator at both Wake Forest and Arizona State.

 Smith previously served as Assistant Athletics Director for Compliance at Florida State where she assisted with the coordination of all day-to-day compliance and rules education for FSU’s 19 intercollegiate athletic programs and over 450 student-athletes.

 Prior to her arrival in Tallahassee, Smith coordinated the compliance effort at Florida International University where she served as the Associate Athletics Director for Compliance from 2006-08.
 Prior to FIU, she served as the Assistant Athletics Director for Compliance at Arizona State from 2002-06.
 At both positions, she coordinated the day-to-day operations for NCAA, Conference and institutional compliance and rules education for their respective intercollegiate athletic programs and student-athletes.